Hawkeye9157/Game-Jam/README.md

-This is our in progress game for the Nuemont Summer Game Jam 2025 Created by Hawkeye9157, Kay Desist
+This is our in progress game for the Nuemont Summer Game Jam 2025 Created by Hawkeye9157, Kay Desist, and Nyckolas12